successible/cleanslate/README.md

 ### Optional: Authentication via Firebase

+Firebase needs to be configured in three places:

+- Your local machine (Local)
+- Your production server (Production)
+- The Firebase console (Web)

+Here is how you do it:

-- Create a new Firebase project.
+- Web: Create a new Firebase project.
-- Enable Firebase authentication.
+- Web: Enable Firebase authentication.
-- Enable the Google provider in Firebase.
+- Web: Enable the Google provider in Firebase.
-- Create your `.firebaserc` locally in the root with the following content.
+- Local: Create your `.firebaserc` in the root with the following content.
 Example:

 ```json
 {